 INFS2005 Accounting Information Systems

-18 units from completion of courses from the following list:
+12 units from completion of elective courses offered by ANU, which may include courses from the following list:

 BUSN3003 Advanced Management Accounting